The Kooples Art Prize

 Direction and production

-For The Kooples, Studio Marant builds a prize focused on upcoming artists, in line with the brand’s values.
+For The Kooples, Studio Marant creates an art prize.
+Focused on the upcoming artists generation it aligns with the brand’s values.
 For each edition, The Kooples Art Prize will professionally supports two talents.

 “The approach of the contemporary art prize we have created is unique for a brand like ours and we are proud to offer artists this opportunity to exhibit their work to a wide audience in the store we will soon open on the Champs-Elysées.
 Our goal is very clear: we want to bring together the radicalism that defines us, our collections and our way of seeing fashion with contemporary artists works.”